Last Updated on September 10, 2022 by Allard John Keeley

 - Go to any Service BC counter in person.
 Go here for more information.
 You will need to provide the same information that you provide when filling out the Marriage Certificate Application form (see below).

 - Phone Vital Statistics at the numbers given above.

 - Here’s an example of an application for a Marriage Certificate:

 - Vital Statistics will mail your Marriage Certificate to the mailing address you provide when you apply for a marriage license, as shown in the image above.
 It generally takes around 3 weeks from the date you register for the wedding to arrive.

 Getting Married in Alberta

-The basic requirements are fairly similar from province to province as you’ll see as we work our way across the main provinces in Canada.
+The basic requirements are relatively similar from province to province, as you’ll see as we work our way across the main provinces in Canada.